EMDR & Somatic therapy

 Rather than only talking about what happened, EMDR works directly with how memories are stored.
 Many people notice relief in a shorter amount of time than traditional talk therapy, along with shifts in long-held beliefs like “I’m not enough” or “I’m not safe.”
 As these beliefs soften, clients often experience more self-trust, emotional freedom, and ease in the present.

-By building this foundation of safety, your system isn’t pushed beyond what it can handle.
+By building this foundation of relative safety, your system isn’t pushed beyond what it can handle.
 Over time, this approach helps your body learn that the past is no longer happening, allowing deeper healing to unfold at a pace that feels manageable and empowering.

 In therapy, you may notice that different “parts” of you want different things—one part wants to speak up, another wants to shut down; one part craves connection, another pulls away.
 Internal Family Systems (IFS) and Parts Work help us explore these inner dynamics with clarity and compassion.